Signs of Strangeness

 This enormous billboard stood for several years alongside I-65 just outside Lebanon, Indiana, on the way from Indianapolis to Chicago.

 It was aimed at that common demographic of men driving north through Indiana while thinking, "Hmmm.
-Maybe I should go to Texas to get my vasectomy reversed..."
+Maybe I should turn around and drive several hundred miles in the opposite direction and go to Texas to get my vasectomy reversed..."

 It's good that they point out that it's a microsurgical procedure.
 Otherwise you might assume that they did it with shovels or something.